-She also learned about dealing with a constituency when she worked at the My Carolina Alumni Association and about community expectations when she worked in Residential Life and the Office of Judicial Affairs, now called the Office of Student Conduct and Academic Integrity.
+She also learned about dealing with a constituency when she worked at the UofSC Alumni Association and about community expectations when she worked in Residential Life and the Office of Judicial Affairs, now called the Office of Student Conduct and Academic Integrity.

 “I learned about how to be part of a community and what happens when you don’t act appropriately,” Gove says.
 “My alumni association internship shaped my approach to community building.